 The Clagett Boat Grant Program is open to any North American sailor with adaptive needs with a desire to train and race, or a sailing program that has either an existing program or is looking to create a new program working with adaptive needs sailors.

 The Clagett Regatta is accepting applications for the Boat Grant Program.
-There is currently not a boat grant scheduled for the year 2020, however The Clagett Regatta’s Boat Grant Committee invites interested applicants to submit an application.
+There is currently not a boat grant scheduled, however The Clagett Regatta’s Boat Grant Committee invites interested applicants to submit an application.
 Applications will be accepted, reviewed and held until a boat grant cycle is approved and scheduled by The Clagett Board.
 Boats will be granted based on funding and availability.
 After a boat has been granted it will be available to the selected individuals or program upon availability.

 Peter Eagar, from York, Ontario, Canada, has sailed in five Clagett Regattas and won the overall C. Thomas Clagett, Jr. trophy in 2019.
 Peter started sailing when he was nine years old and racing about a year later in the International Shark 24 class.
 Between 1985 and 2003 he won the Shark Class World Championship four times.